GSmithApps/samples-python/hello/hello_patch_grant_README.md

   is saying is that this doesn't hold if there was already a call to patched with that ID in the replay code, but not in the event history.

+## A Summary of the Two Potentially Unexpected Behaviors

+(neither of these apply to typescript, but they both apply to python and dotnet)

+1. When Replaying, in the scenario of ***it hits a call to patched, but that patch ID isn't before/on that point in the event history***, you may not expect that the event history *after* where you currently are matters.
+Because:
+   1. If that patch ID exists later, you get an NDE (Video 2, situation 1) (this doesn't happen in typescript... in typescript, it behaves like the bullet below)
+   2. If it doesn't exist later, you don't get an NDE, and it returns false.
+(Video 3, main situation) (this is the same between python, ts, and dotnet)
+2. When Replaying, if you hit a call to patched with an ID that doesn't exist in the history, then not only will it return false in that occurence, but it will also return false if the execution surpasses the Replay threshold and is running new code.
+   (Video 3, main situation) (this doesn't happen in TS -- it will return false in that occurence, but this doesn't modify the behavior of future calls).